Adarsh0007/solution_adarsh_gupta/README.md

 22:00:00 - 22:59:59 (period 23) <br>
 23:00:00 - 23:59:59 (period 24)

-# Steps to run soultion and test
+# Steps to run solution and test

 - Code is written in es6
 - First move to the project directory